JuliaLang/Juleps/PathTypes.md

 `IO` -- Process the data from a stream `AbstractString` (Filepath) --  that load data frome a file then process the contents

-This to me is a pretty standard pattern -- to the extent I have started to define macros to define the various methods in terms of cannonical method.
+This to me is a pretty standard pattern -- to the extent I have started to define macros to define the various methods in terms of canonical method.
 But to allow it to work I need to define at least 2 functions, a `load(path::AbstractString)` and `load(io::IO)` and then `load_content(data::AbstractString)`.
 So this got me thinking: I wish Path's were their own distinct type, so that I coud dispatch on them.